 - The level of T4 in the blood is detected by the hypothalamus which sends a signal to the pituitary gland to produce TSH.
 If T4 levels are low the hypothalamus sends a signal to the pituitary gland to produce TSH.
 If T4 levels are high or normal the hypothalamus does not send the signal and the pituitary gland does not release TSH.
 As a result, low or high production of either TSH or T4 can lead to hormonal imbalance.

-Because the bloodstream plays such a critical role in the transportation of these hormones, blood tests are a useful tool to monitor thyroid gland function.
-A blood test to measure TSH levels can help your healthcare provider determine whether your thyroid function is normal.
+Because the bloodstream plays such a critical role in the transportation of these hormones, thyroid testing with blood tests are a useful tool to monitor thyroid gland function.
+A blood test to measure thyroid function can help your healthcare provider determine whether you have normal TSH levels.

 What Does High TSH Mean?

 High TSH in the bloodstream indicates low thyroid hormone production by the thyroid.
 This condition is called hypothyroidism.
-If your TSH levels are high, your healthcare provider may recommend medication to help restore thyroid hormone levels to normal.
+If your TSH levels are high, your healthcare provider may recommend medication to help restore normal TSH levels.

 The most common symptoms of hypothyroidism are: